Blue Ridge Rd. Bike/Ped Improvements Project

 The Blue Ridge Road Bicycle/Pedestrian Improvements Project is now an Engineering Services, Roadway Design & Construction project.
-The design consultant, A. Morton Thomas & Associates, is working on the design plans and there is a public meeting tentatively scheduled for Fall 2018.
+The project schedule is pending.

 The City is completing the project in two phases.
-Phase one was the planning and development stage of the project.
-Phase one of the project included public involvement which helped to dictate the preliminary plans for the project.
+Phase I was the planning and development stage of the project.
+Phase I of the project included public involvement which helped to dictate the preliminary plans for the project.

-The project is now in phase two.
-Phase two of the project includes completing final design plans through construction.
+The project is now in phase II.
+Phase II of the project includes completing final design plans through construction.